My pronouns are they-she and I describe myself as a microdiverse Chicana. I am currently

-childhood education and teacher education with Place based pedagogies and materials.
+teacher education with place based pedagogies and creative reuse cultural education and materials.

 Anti-Bias Education